darraghomalley/tutorials/CuteBotController.md

     }
 })
 ```
-## Step 5 - drag in pitch
+## Step 5 - add pitch to left side of number comparer
-Drag in pitch and set ">" 60
+Drag in pitch from Input > ... more and set the comparer to ">" 60 (greater than 60)
 ```blocks
 loops.everyInterval(100, function () {
     if (input.rotation(Rotation.Pitch) > 60) {